 John brushed away one of her tears and smiled at her.
 “You don’t have to hold on any longer, Doris.
 Don’t hold on dear!
 What now will keep you here?”

 She laid her head on his chest.
 “Nothing,” she whispered.

 He put his finger under her chin and her eyes met his.
 “Don’t be afraid then Doris.
 Have faith and you will see!”
-He kissed her forehead like he did every morning before going to work and she smiled and leaned back into him.
+He kissed her forehead like he had every morning before going to work and she smiled and leaned into him.
 “Good-bye Doris.
 Come to me soon and we will watch the sun rise together.”

 “It was enough,” she whispered.
 “All I needed.”

 He helped her to the start of her driveway but she insisted she continue without his assistance.
 Levi let her go and watched as she hobbled up the porch steps and entered her house.
 She did not bother to even close the door behind her.